Anakinra Side Effects

 Applies to anakinra: subcutaneous solution

-Check with your doctor immediately if any of the following side effects occur while taking anakinra:More common
+You should check with your doctor immediately if any of these side effects occur when taking anakinra:More common

 - fever or chills